cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 for Top N chains.
 Because of this, this ADR outlines a solution that attempts to preserve as much of the governance proposal code as possible.
-Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS, we can only add, modify, or remove Top N chains with governance proposals (i.e., `ConsumerAdditionProposal`, `ConsumerModificationProposal`, and `ConsumerRemovalProposal`) and we can only add, modify, or remove Opt In chains with transactions.
+Additionally, to make the distinction between governance-proposed versus transaction-launched chains clearer, in Permissionless ICS, we can only add, modify, or remove Top N chains with governance proposals (i.e., `MsgConsumerAddition`, `MsgConsumerModification`, and `MsgConsumerRemoval`) and we can only add, modify, or remove Opt In chains with transactions.
-Note however that a Top N chain can transform to an Opt In Chain through a `ConsumerModificationProposal` that sets `top_N == 0` but not vice versa.
+Note however that a Top N chain can transform to an Opt In Chain through a `MsgConsumerModification` that sets `top_N == 0` but not vice versa.
 In what follows, what we describe applies mostly for transaction-based (i.e., Opt In) consumer chains, unless stated otherwise.

 A consumer chain can reside in four phases: i) waiting, ii) _prelaunched_, iii) _launched_, and iv) _stopped_ phase as seen